vert-x/mod-lang-php/README.md

 with the core Vert.x API.

 ## Installation and Setup
-Vert.x PHP is under heavy development and is currently only recommended for evaluation and testing purposes.
-To install Vert.x PHP language support:

 1. Clone the repository with `git clone --branch master git@github.com:jordanhalterman/vertx-php.git`
 1. CD into the Vert.x PHP directory with `cd vertx-php`
 1. Build the module with `mvn install`